vrnvu/java-to-markdown/README.md

 # java-to-markdown

-> metaprogramming to generate markdowns of dtos objects
+> metaprogramming to generate markdowns of dtos2 objects

 Tools used: